 In this introductory class, students will learn graphic design theory, composition, and production skills.
-A focus will be on developing visual solution to communications problems regardless of medium, as well as proficiency with the industry standard software tools of Illustrator, Photoshop, and InDesign.
+A focus will be on developing proficiency with the industry standard software tools of Illustrator and Photoshop.
 Students will learn the fundamentals of designing communication materials, including: effectively conveying messages with typography, images, and symbols; logo design; branding and visual identity.
-Students will create communications pieces that promote themselves as well as benefit the AIC community.
-PREREQUISITE: None
+Students will create personal branding as well as their own custom font.
+Students will create communications pieces that benefit the AIC community.
+PREREQUISITE: COM1410